ilarne/oyster-card-1/README.md

 Oyster Card Challenge
 ======

-A basic programme that mimics the functionality of a TFL Oyster Card.
+A programme that mimics the functionality of a TFL Oyster Card.

 ## Getting Started